hagitGC/CyberRank/README.md

 (AHP) to bootstrap a preference learning algorithm.
 We evaluate different approaches with a new dataset of expert ranked pairs of database transactions, in terms of their risk to the organization.
 We evaluated using manual risk assessments of transaction pairs, CyberRank outperforms all other methods for cold start scenario with error reduction of 20%.

+To learn more about me go to http://hagitgrushka.wixsite.com/mysite